 Millet is a gluten-free grain similar to the grains that the ancestor dogs consumed when eating a prey animal's stomach.

-Since millet is gluten-free, it's a popular choice for gluten-sensitive dogs who prefers grain-inclusive diets.
-It also has high antioxidants that boost the dog's immune system and high-fat content.
+Since millet is gluten-free, it's a popular choice for gluten-sensitive dogs who prefer grain-inclusive diets.
+It also has high antioxidants and high fat content that boost the dog's immune system.

 Rye Can Be Great for Dog Weightloss

 Rye contains gluten, which is not suitable for dogs with gluten sensitivity, celiac disease, or grain intolerance.
-But some dog food companies prefer rye as a source of carbohydrates in weight control formulas.
+However, some dog food companies prefer rye as a source of carbohydrates in weight control formulas.

 Rye has a similar nutritional profile to barley.
 It also contains vitamin B and fiber.